Visiting the Forbidden City in Beijing

 The former home of Chinese emperors is a massive complex of buildings, open spaces and intricate designs.
 You can spend a lot of time just walking around and imagining what life at the emperor’s court was like.

-Affiliate Disclosure – This site contains affiliate links, which means I may earn a commission from certain links on your purchase.
-This doesn’t affect your purchases and fees you may pay for the product or service.
+Affiliate Disclosure – This post contains affiliate links.
+If you make a purchase through these links, I may earn a commission.
+This doesn’t affect your purchases or any fees you may pay for the product or service.
 Read more in my DISCLAIMER.

 The lure of the Orient